fuse-box/fuse-box/docs/builtin-plugins.md

 ],
 ```

-> We still need to figure out what to do with sourcemaps.
-Be patient!
+> Sourcemaps are not yet properly handled.
+Development is ongoing on this feature

 ## PostCSS
-Install libraries first
+Install postcss and any postcss plugins first

 ```bash
 npm install precss postcss --save-dev
 ```

-PostCSS should be chained along the with the CSSPlugin
+PostCSS generates CSS, and must be chained prior to the CSSPlugin to be used:

 ```js
 const precss = require("precss");